 The most recent data published by the World Health Organization suggest that 422 million people already had diabetes by 2014 [1], while the projections predict a continuous increase in the global incidence of diabetes to reach 552 million patients by 2030 [2].
-This makes the pandemic of type 2 diabetes one of the enormous public health problems.
+This makes the pandemic of type 2 diabetes (T2DM) one of the enormous public health problems.
 T2DM is a chronic degenerative disease of metabolic disorders (most notably glucose metabolism), that progressively affects the optimal function of cardiovascular system, eyes, kidneys, nervous system and other organs such as the skin, liver and gut[2].

-Regarding T2DM, one third of patients use alternative medicine to delay the disease outcomes, even without any scientific evidence supporting these uses (Yeh et al., 2003).
-Data from comprehensive meta-analyses reported, in fact, inverse correlations between adherence to Mediterranean diet and risk of type 2 diabetes, as well as significant improvements in glycemic control (Babio et al., 2014; Esposito et al., 2009).
-The main features of this kind of diets is the predominance of plant foods and -notably- the high consumption of olive products (REF).
-Olive polyphenols are reportedly responsible for the health benefits associated with the Mediterranean diet (Martínez-González et al., 2012; Babio et al., 2009; Esturch et al., 2006), as the analysis of the results from the PREDIMED trial showed an inverse correlation between polyphenol excretion and fasting glucose (Medina-Remón et al., 2015).
-The most well studied phenolic compounds present in olive tree products are the catecholic derivatives, oleuropein and hydroxytyrosol, which show -according to in vitro and animal studies- antioxidant, anti-inflammatory, hypoglycemic, antihypertensive, antimicrobial, and antiatherosclerotic properties (El and Karakaya, 2009).

-For this reason, - in 2012 - the European Union recognize that a daily intake of 20 g of virgin olive oil containing, at least, 5 mg of hydroxytyrosol and its derivatives (notably, oleacein), contributes to improve human health and wellbeing (EEC, 2012).

-Additionally, the European Food Safety Authority has already endorsed the health claim that "the consumption of olive oil polyphenols contributes to the protection of blood lipids to oxidative damage" in 2006 (Bach-Faig et al., 2011).
+Regarding T2DM, one third of patients use alternative medicine to delay the disease outcomes, even without any scientific evidence supporting these uses [3].
+Data from comprehensive meta-analyses reported, in fact, inverse correlations between adherence to Mediterranean diet and risk of type 2 diabetes, as well as significant improvements in glycemic control [4, 5].
+The main features of this kind of diets is the predominance of plant foods and -notably- the high consumption of olive products.
+Olive polyphenols are reportedly responsible for the health benefits associated with the Mediterranean diet [6, 7], as the analysis of the results from the PREDIMED trial showed an inverse correlation between polyphenol excretion and fasting glucose [8].
+The most well studied phenolic compounds present in olive tree products are the catecholic derivatives, oleuropein and hydroxytyrosol, which show -according to in vitro and animal studiesantioxidant, anti-inflammatory, hypoglycemic, antihypertensive, antimicrobial, and antiatherosclerotic properties [9].
+For this reason, -in 2012- the European Union recognize that a daily intake of 20 g of virgin olive oil containing, at least, 5 mg of hydroxytyrosol and its derivatives (notably, oleacein), contributes to improve human health and well-being [10].
+Additionally, the European Food Safety Authority has already endorsed the health claim that "the consumption of olive oil polyphenols contributes to the protection of blood lipids to oxidative damage" in 2006 [11].
 This make exploring of the potential health benefits of olive products (rich in polyphenols) an expanding nutraceutical market.
-However, more studies on cultured cells, animals and - notably - humans are needed to provide compelling evidence that olive polyphenols are possible candidates for prevention and therapy of metabolic syndrome, particularly T2D.
+However, more studies on cultured cells, animals and -notably- humans are needed to provide compelling evidence that olive polyphenols are possible candidates for prevention and therapy of metabolic syndrome, particularly T2DM.

-For this purpose, we conducted a randomized, double-blinded, placebo-controlled, trial to assess the effect of olive tree powder on glucose metabolism in human subjects with T2DM.
+For this purpose, we conducted a randomized, doubleblinded, placebo-controlled trial to assess the effect of olive tree powder on glucose metabolism in human subjects with T2DM.
 The main monitored outcomes were glycemic control and plasma biomarkers involved in the development of cardiovascular disease.